Chronic obstructive pulmonary disease (COPD) and respiratory illness is a major cause of death in Australia and is common in farming communities.

 COPD is a long-term disease of the lungs which causes shortness of breath.
-COPD is an abbreviated term for conditions including emphysema, chronic bronchitis and chronic asthma which is irreversible.
-Even though COPD is irreversible and there is no cure, there are things you can do to breathe easier and improve your quality of life particularly if it is identified and managed early.
+COPD is an abbreviated term for lung conditions including emphysema, chronic bronchitis and chronic asthma which are irreversible.
+Even though COPD is irreversible and there is no cure, there are things you can do to breathe easier and improve your quality of life particularly if it is diagnosed and managed early.

 Most cases of COPD develop after repeatedly breathing in fumes (usually tobacco smoke) and dust that damage the lungs over a long period of time.
-Farmers have high rates of COPD despite generally lower rates of smoking, which suggests that on farm exposure to lung irritants such as, organic and inorganic dust, smoke and chemical vapours may play a key role.
+Farmers have high rates of COPD than non-farming working controls despite generally lower rates of smoking, which suggests that on farm exposure to lung irritants such as animal dander, organic and inorganic dusts, smoke, fumes and chemical vapours may play a key role.
+The good news is there has been a steady decline in tobacco smoking since the 1970s, and now we are seeing a steady decline in COPD-related deaths.
+An important factor in COPD among farmers is likely to be the respiratory exposures encountered during working and living on the farm, livestock handling ( poultry and could include organic and inorganic dusts, bacteria, endotoxin, spores and potentially toxic gases, such as those found in silos, vats and tanks.

 To find out more about COPD visit Better Health Channel